-Japan is proposing various increases to contribution limits for both employer-sponsored defined contribution (DC) pension plans and individual defined contribution pension plans (iDeCo).
-These proposed changes aim to enhance retirement income security for participants and enable more individuals to contribute meaningfully to their pension savings.
+Japan’s government has announced its plan to implement various increases to contribution limits for both employer-sponsored defined contribution (DC) pension plans and individual defined contribution pension plans (iDeCo) for contributions made from January 2027.
+These changes aim to enhance retirement income security for participants and enable more individuals to contribute meaningfully to their pension savings.

 Background